-Many are now making sustainable swaps to create an ethical and stylish capsule wardrobe, but despite being one of fashion’s biggest culprits when it comes to our environment, tights are still going under the radar.
+Many of us are making sustainable swaps to create an ethical and stylish capsule wardrobe, but despite being one of fashion’s biggest culprits when it comes to our environment, tights are still going under the radar.

 Daniel Clayton, Managing Director of Legwear Company, told the Guardian in 2019 that tights are ‘the single-use plastic of the textile industry’ and estimated that there’s around ‘103,000 tons of hosiery waste created every year around the world … the equivalent of more than 8,000 double-decker buses.’